twistedFantasy/dockerX/localstack/README.md

+[LocalStack](https://localstack.cloud/) provides an easy-to-use test/mocking framework for developing Cloud applications.
+It spins up a testing environment on your local machine that provides the same functionality and APIs as the real AWS cloud environment.<br/>
+Yes, that's true - you can run your Lambda functions, store data to DynamoDB tables, feed events through Kinesis streams, put your application behind an API Gateway, and much more.
+And all this happens on your local machine, without ever talking to the cloud.<br/>

 LocalStack spins up the following core Cloud APIs on your local machine:
 * API Gateway at http://localhost:4567
 * Kinesis at http://localhost:4568